Casita Travel Terms and Conditions

 Article 8, paragraph 1

-a. the other person meets all the conditions attached to the agreement;
+a. the other traveler meets all the conditions associated with the agreement;

-b. the request is submitted no later than 7 working days before departure, or in good time so that the necessary actions and (legal) formalities can still be carried out;
+b. the request is submitted no later than 7 business days before arrival, or in sufficient time for the necessary actions and (legal) formalities to be completed;

-c. the conditions of the (legal) authorities do not preclude this substitution.
+c.
+The terms and conditions of the (legal) authorities do not preclude this substitution.

 Article 8, paragraph 2

-The Tenant, the traveller and the person replacing him are jointly and severally liable to Casita for the payment of the outstanding portion of the travel sum and any additional costs resulting from the substitution.
+The Renter, the traveler, and the person replacing them are jointly and severally liable to Casita for payment of the outstanding portion of the travel sum and any additional costs resulting from the substitution.

 b.
-In case of cancellation from the 42nd day (inclusive) up to the 29th day before departure: 60% of the basic rental price (plus the reservation costs/service costs and 100% of the ticket price if flights have been booked through Casita Travel).
+In the event of cancellation from the 42nd day (inclusive) up to the 29th day before departure: 60% of the basic rental amount (plus the reservation/service fees and 100% of the ticket price if flights were booked through Casita Travel).

 Article 9, paragraph 2

-If the Tenant cancels the agreement with regard to one or more travellers, 100% of the amounts directly related to the number of travellers, ticket prices and (travel) insurance policies taken out will apply.
+If the Renter cancels the agreement for one or more travelers, 100% of the amounts directly related to the number of travelers, ticket prices, and (travel) insurance policies will apply.

 Article 9, paragraph 3

-Cancellations made outside office hours are deemed to have been made on the next working day.
+Cancellations made outside office hours are deemed to have been made on the next business day.

-Article 10 Termination of agreement by Casita on behalf of the Landlord
+Article 10 Termination of the agreement by Casita on behalf of the Lessor

 Article 10, paragraph 1

-The Landlord has the right to terminate the agreement due to compelling circumstances.
-Casita will immediately notify the Tenant of this on behalf of the Landlord.
-Upon receipt of this notification, the agreement will be deemed to have been dissolved.
+The Lessor has the right to terminate the agreement due to compelling circumstances.
+Casita will notify the Renter of this immediately on behalf of the Lessor.
+This notification will terminate the agreement.

-A global epidemic, an abnormally severe storm, flooding caused by water and/or mud, or a war situation are considered force majeure.
+A global epidemic, an unusually heavy storm, flooding caused by water and/or mud, or a war situation are considered force majeure.
 This means that Casita and/or the Landlord can never be held liable for any (consequential) damage.
-See also Article 12 (liability and force majeure).
+See also Article 12 (Liability and Force Majeure).

 In such a case, Casita will work with the Landlord and the local representative to find the best possible solution.
-Rebooking to a later period or rebooking to another destination or other accommodation is then preferable.
+Rebooking to a later date or rebooking to a different destination or accommodation is preferred.

 Article 10, paragraph 2